The Singing Forest: Production

-The film was written and conceived in Torino, Milan, Firenze and Rome (all in Italy).
+The film was written and conceived in Turin, Milan, Florence and Rome (all in Italy).
 The Torino Film Festival advised and assisted the producers in the making of the film.

 Many of the minor film roles were performed by members of the production crew.
 For example, Louis Perez (the pastor) accounted for grip / electric.
 Sal Roman (Stephen), too, is credited as grip.
 Dustin Lance Black is credited as L. Black for his editing and as Lance Black for his acting role (Bill).
 He is mentioned for the third time within the special thanks section of the credits.
 Renea Plant (television host) was art director and Gregory Saites (Nazi guard #4) was stunt coordinator to the film.

 Keith Holland was first assistant cinematographer and Sam Tyler Wayman is credited as first assistant director.
 Smitty Smith was boom operator / swing for the film.
 Andy Sowerwine was sound mixer.
 Still photography was done by Alistaire.
 Make up was done by Julia Santana and Christine Edwards.
 Wedding wardrobe was provided by Maria Roybal and B'B's Tuxido, the filming equipment was available by Ultravision Hollywood.
 Jon Jacobs was casting consultant.

 The music partly consists of classical pieces performed by Jose Herring: